Technical Seminar Presentations

 3 units (1-0-2) | terms to be arranged

-Written Professional Communication in Engineering and Applied Science
+Written Professional Communication in Engineering and Applied Sciences

 3 units (1-0-2) | Terms to be arranged

 This class introduces students to common workplace genres of writing in professional (non-academic) fields in engineering and the applied sciences.
-Students will study and practice effective writing strategies within these genres and consider the varied audiences and goals of communicating in engineering and applied science industries.
-Genres covered may include job applications; performance reviews and recommendation letters; clean code and code documentation; technical reports; progress reports; proposals; or recommendation reports.
+Students will compose professional technical writing in multiple genres and consider the varied audiences and goals of writing in various engineering and applied sciences industries.
+Genres covered may include specifications; proposals; progress reports; recommendation reports; code documentation; contracts, patents, and trademarks; user manuals or instructions; formal memos; business emails; or instant message communication.
 This course is recommended for students who plan to seek jobs in industry.
 Fulfills the Institute scientific writing requirement.
 Enrollment is limited to students in E&AS options and priority is given to seniors.
-Other students may join the wait list and will be added to the class as space permits.

-Written Communication about Engineering and Applied Science to Non-Specialists
+Written Communication about Engineering and Applied Sciences to Non-Experts

 3 units (1-0-2) | Terms to be arranged

 Engineers and applied scientists often work on highly technical, specialized projects.
-However, their work is often of interest to readers with varied areas and levels of technical expertise, including investors, community stakeholders, government regulators, consumers, voters, students, and enthusiasts.
-This course introduces students to diverse types of writing about technical engineering and applied science topics intended for these "non-specialist" readers who lack some or all of the technical knowledge the author has.
-Students will compose multiple texts written for different purposes and to different types of audiences outside of their area of expertise.
-This course is recommended for students who may plan entrepreneurial, non-profit, or government careers, where communication to non-specialists is crucial to success.
+However, their work often is of interest to readers with varied levels of area and technical expertise-including investors, community stakeholders, government regulators, consumers, voters, students, and enthusiasts.
+This course introduces students to diverse types of writing about technical engineering and applied science topics intended for these "non-expert" readers who lack some or all of the technical knowledge the author has.
+Students will compose multiple texts written for different purposes and to different types of non-expert readers.
+This course is recommended for students who may plan entrepreneurial, non-profit, or government careers, where communication to non-experts is crucial to success.
 It may also interest students who enjoy public advocacy or creative writing about technical topics.
 Fulfills the Institute scientific writing requirement.
 Enrollment is limited to students in E&AS options and priority is given to seniors.
-Other students may join the wait list and will be added to the class as space permits.

 Special Topics in Scientific and Engineering Communication